Immigration Advisor Handbook

 Subject access requests

-You can find information on how to make a subject access request on GOV.UK.
+You can find information on on GOV.UK.
 This may give you access to some or all of the documents and information that the Home Office has concerning a client, depending on the type of request you make.
 You do not need to be regulated to help a client to make a subject access request.
 However, when a client makes a request, they may be giving information to the Home Office that the Home Office does not already have - for example their current address.
 Therefore you must ensure that your client is fully aware of the information that has been included in the form and consents to that information being passed on to the Home Office.

 Responding to file requests: